SaurabhSkill/e-commerce-project/README.md

 EMAIL_USER=YOUR_EMAIL@gmail.com
 EMAIL_PASS=YOUR_16_DIGIT_APP_PASSWORD

-Installation
+Installation & Running the App
-Install dependencies for both the server and the client:

-# Install backend dependencies
+# Install all dependencies (backend & frontend)
 npm install

-# Install frontend dependencies
-npm install --prefix frontend

-Running the Application
-To run both the frontend and backend servers concurrently:
+npm run client:install

+# Run both servers concurrently
 npm run dev

 The application will be available at http://localhost:3000.

-⚙️ Database Seeding
+DATABASE Seeding
 To populate the database with sample users and products, use the following commands from the root directory:

 # Import data (wipes existing data)